 Here is another post from one of our guest editors.

 Some companies think virtual private servers and private clouds are the same thing, but these terms are not interchangeable.
 While the differences between virtual server hosting and private clouds might seem slim at first glance, it could mean all the difference in the world for businesses.
-Forbes predicts private clouds are going to end up being the next area of cloud computing focused on by businesses.
 Take a look at these key differences between VPS and private clouds, and for more info.
+First a video from my cloud training on the difference between virtualization and cloud.

 A virtual private server is a single physical server, split up between a limited number of users.
 It is a similar hosting set-up to a shared server, where many user accounts are located on the same server.
 The main difference between these two server setups is that VPS accounts have fewer users per box, and the users get more control over their section of the server.
 Virtualization software divides the users from each other, although you’re not entirely isolated from being affected by other people on your server.